Julius-Ulee/Announcements-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Covering up Jinshi's otherworldly beauty is no easy task, but<br>after Maomao takes the challenge head-on, she's surprised when she's<br>also asked to don the disguise of a noblewoman and<br>escort "Jinka" outside the palace.</p>
+<p align="center">Covering up Jinshi's otherworldly beauty is no easy task, but after Maomao takes the challenge<br>head-on, she's surprised when she's also asked to don the disguise of a noblewoman and<br>escort "Jinka" outside the palace.</p>
 </td>
 </tr>
 </table>